 Casual Sunglasses

 These types of sunglasses are not made for outdoor activities; they are for casual outings.
-Because of this, these sunglasses are typically not as comfortable, perhaps heavier, offer less coverage, and do not stay on as well.
+Because of this, these sunglasses are typically not as comfortable, are perhaps heavier, offer less coverage, and do not stay on as well.

 Shield Sunglasses